ioccc-src/winner/2024/maffiodo/README.md

 struct (c) is also used to store a linked list for global variables and a linked list for all properties contained inside a variable.

-Using the same struct has been usefull to strip down the code for a lesser number of tokens.
+Using the same struct has been useful to strip down the code for a lesser number of tokens.

-This is a semi obfuscated struct that holds variables or values (NOTE: obfuscated symbols can be slightly differents from the final obfuscated ones):
+This is a semi obfuscated struct that holds variables or values (NOTE: obfuscated symbols can be slightly different from the final obfuscated ones):

 ``` <!---c-->
     typedef struct c*d;